 The Nordic Association for the Study of Contemporary Japanese Society (NAJS) was formed in 2002, with the aim to encourage Japanese studies in the Nordic countries, in particular by stimulating education and research related to modern Japanese society.
 The ambition of the network is to be an interdisciplinary forum where doctoral students and researchers can share experiences, exchange information, and take part in debates.

 Nordic NIAS Council

 Presently 25 Nordic universities and research institutions in all five Nordic countries make up the Nordic NIAS Council, a body that actively works to support and strengthen Asian studies in the Nordic region.
-The Centre is paying Council member on behalf of Lund University.
+The Centre is a paying Council member on behalf of Lund University.
 The Council works to support and strengthen Asian studies in the Nordic region.
 It organizes seminars and annual conferences.
 All Council member universities and their staff and students have via the Asiaportal.info (new window) access to a large number of databases, Asian newspapers, academic journals, and other valuable resources.

-Nordic Nias Council web site (new window)
+Nordic Nias Council website (new window)

 Nordic Southeast Asia Network

 The aim of the network is to bring scholars together from the Nordic countries through events that are either organized by the network or individuals within the network or events where it would be fruitful to bring aboard a specific Southeast Asian dimension.
-To facilitate the exchange between students will be of particular importance.
+Facilitating the exchange between students will be of particular importance.
 Finally, the network will also be used as a vehicle for fundraising and common projects.